In my work as a consultant, I've always been surprised by the number of organisations I come across that don't...

 It's essential to differentiate between that which has little (if any) value, and that which is highly sensitive and confidential.
 This prioritization makes it a lot easier to see where and what your risks are, increasing the chances that you'll end up with an effective and efficient security infrastructure instead of one that's over-engineered and unnecessarily costly.
 Yes, you need to be compliant, but encrypting every piece of data is a waste of resources.

 Data classification has other benefits, too.
 Organisations can reduce data duplication, cut storage and backup costs, and speed up search, retrieval and discovery.
 Data can be stored more effectively as well.
 Active data, for example, can be kept on high-performance systems with encryption accelerators where necessary, and archive data can be placed on lower-spec ones.

-Using the Security Policy Framework, government data
+Using the Security Policy Framework, government data classification standards

 Thankfully, the number of companies implementing data classification, certainly in the U.K., appears to be on the rise.
 My personal experience is that this welcome development is being driven by the Data Handling Review -- the government's response to the high profile public sector data breaches in 2008 -- and the release of the Security Policy Framework.

 The Security Policy Framework (SPF), which contains guidance and policies on security and risk management for HM Government Departments, sets out five core security principles, number three being "Departments and Agencies must be able to share information (including personal data) confidently knowing it is reliable, accessible and protected to agreed standards."

 It also contains seven security policies which outline the 70 minimum security requirements and government data classification standards that are mandatory for all departments and agencies.
 The framework offers technical information, advice and guidance to support implementation of the policy requirements, some of it made publicly available for the first time in an effort to increase public knowledge and awareness.